syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ![forward-range-selection-direction-maui-calendar](images/views/forward-range-selection-direction.png)

 #### Range Selection Direction - Backward
 If the [RangeSelectionDirection](https://pub.dev/documentation/syncfusion_maui_calendar/latest/calendar/SfCalendar/CalendarRangeSelectionDirection.html) property to `Backward` allows you to select only the dates before the selected range end date and the dates after the range end date is considered as disabled date.
+The end date will not be changed.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}